 Of course, the pizza isn’t the best stuff on earth, and isn’t nearly as good as the flatbreads that have been introduced at many Disneyland restaurants (and hopefully are making their way to Walt Disney World!), but it isn’t terrible, either.
 It’s all about expectations: if you go in expecting a pizza like you might order from Dominos or Pizza Hut, you’ll probably find Pizza Planet enjoyable.
 If you expect something that you might find at a gourmet New York or Chicago pizzeria (or even something on par with Via Napoli in Epcot), you will be incredibly disappointed.
 Expect a pizza that will taste approximately “$9 good,” (adjusted for “Disney inflation) and you shouldn’t be disappointed.

 Overall, as mentioned above, Pizza Planet is a guilty pleasure of ours.
-While we eat there on occasion and continue to go back once a year or so, there are too many caveats (don’t go when it’s busy because it’s crowded and loud, expect greasy and mass-produced pizza, etc.) to really give Pizza Planet a high score.
+While we eat there on occasion and continue to go back on rare occasions, there are too many caveats (don’t go when it’s busy because it’s crowded and loud, expect greasy and mass-produced pizza, etc.) to really give Pizza Planet a high score.
 Pizza Planet is probably best for parents with children who are picky eaters, enjoy arcades, or Toy Story.
 The rest of us should only visit Pizza Planet if we want to try a “guilty pleasure” (emphasis on the guilty) or want to check every Walt Disney World restaurant off our “list.”

 What do you think about Pizza Planet?
 Is the food just so-so, or is it a great value for families with things kids will actually like?
 If you like it, which pizza (or non-pizza) is your favorite?
 If you don’t like it, why not?
 Share your thoughts in the comments!